-- f.
-Residential development of a mix of dwelling sizes and types, including affordable housing, to achieve a balanced and inclusive community; - g.
-Employment provision to meet the needs of the town and provide access to local jobs, and support the continued development of the economy of the Cambridge area; - Shops, services, leisure and other town centre uses of an appropriate scale for a town whilst avoiding significant impacts on vitality and viability of surrounding centres, and not competing with Cambridge as the sub regional centre; - i.
-A town centre supported by local centres, to ensure services and facilities are easily accessible to residents; - j.
-Community services and facilities, including health and both primary and secondary school education; - k.
-Open space, sports and leisure facilities; - I. Appropriate provision and design of waste / recycling management facilities.
+- 8. The new town will provide a range of uses appropriate to a new town, including: - Residential development of a mix of dwelling sizes and types, including affordable housing, to achieve a balanced and inclusive community;

+- b.
+Employment provision of a quantum, type and mix to meet the needs of the town and provide access to local jobs, and support the continued development of the economy of the Cambridge area to be established through an Economic Development Strategy prepared in partnership with the local authority and key stakeholders; - c.
+Shops, services, leisure and other town centre uses1 of an appropriate scale for a town whilst avoiding significant impacts on vitality and viability of surrounding centres, and not competing with Cambridge as the sub regional centre; - d.
+A town centre supported by local centres, to ensure services and facilities are easily accessible to residents; - e.
+Community services and facilities, including health and both primary and secondary school education; - f.
+Open space, sports and leisure facilities; - g.
+Appropriate provision for and design of waste / recycling management facilities.